arnaud-morvan/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_selection_tools/selectbylocation.rst

 ::

-  processing.runalg('qgis:selectbylocation', input, intersect, touches, overlaps, within, method)
+  processing.runalg('qgis:selectbylocation', input, intersect, predicate, method)

 See also
 --------